Skip to main content

 Use descriptive document names that express purpose and context.

-Select an accurate document type; it primes the LLM with strong contextual priors.
+• Select an accurate document type; it provides the LLM stronger contextual priors.

 Field Design Best Practices